FaceONNX/FaceONNX/README.md

 # About
 **FaceONNX** is a face analytics library for [**.NET platform**](https://dotnet.microsoft.com/).
 It containts ready-made deep neural networks for face
 * detection and landmarks extraction,
+* gender and race classification,
-* gender, race and age classification,
+* age and emotions classification,
 * beauty prediction,
 * embeddings comparison and etc.